pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 ## Product Package - Product Templates

 1. The code snippet next to #[8] which is currently: `- reference: redis.password` should be: `- reference: .redis.password`
+1. The code snippet in #[9] seems to be tabbed incorrectly.
+1. The reference for `snapshots` is incorrect as it should be `.properties.snapshots` and should also have some information about the
+ `.properties` section.